Alumni Achievement Awards

 The awards are given to graduates from Glasgow Caledonian University and its founding institutions who have excelled in their chosen field, made contributions to society, the community, humanitarian issues, the arts, sport or charitable work, or special contributions to the life and development of the University.

-We are delighted to award this to three very deserving alumni of GCU:
+We are delighted to award this to four very deserving alumni of GCU: